K.A.S. Eupen: The Golden Five

 Prior to their first season in the second tier of Belgian football, Eupen and their manager Paul Brossel were ambitious in the off-season: although considered one of the three best goalkeepers in the Bundesliga by the German sports press along with Sepp Maier and Manfred Manglitz, Gerhard Prokop signed from Alemannia Aachen before the 1970–71 season.
 Eupen lost their first home match against FC Malinois but won the next against Jean Nicolay's Daring Club Bruxelles, earning their first win in the second tier.

 After surviving their first season in the second tier, the club recorded another big signing during the off-season as Philippe Garot arrived at the Kehrweg.
 A few weeks later, a second German player, Helmut Graf, signed from Bonner SC.
 Eupen survived in the second division once again, finishing in tenth place in the 1971–72 season.
-At the end of the season and after six years at the club, Hubert Van Dormael was replaced by Gerhard Prokop, who took over the reigns as player-coach.
+At the end of the season and after six years at the club, Hubert Van Dormael was replaced by Gerhard Prokop, who took over the reins as player-coach.
 But, lacking the funds, the club was forced to part with some key players at the end of the season, including Philippe Garot.

 Paul Brossel once again chose to recruit players in Germany in the off-season, with Rot-Weiß Oberhausen top goalscorer Ulrich Kallius arriving in Eupen at the start of the 1972–73 season.
 Kallius would go down in club history as one of their best strikers, scoring 16 goals in 25 games that season.
 Despite this, Eupen had an average season, finishing only in thirteenth place.